Commercial (including retail) tenants and landlords

 Commercial Tenancy Relief Scheme: responding to coronavirus

-The Victorian Government introduced the Commercial Tenancy Relief Scheme (the Scheme) to alleviate financial hardship faced by tenants and landlords as a result of coronavirus (COVID-19).
+The Victorian Government has further extended the Commercial Tenancy Relief Scheme (the Scheme) until 28 March 2021.
+The Scheme was introduced to relieve financial hardship faced by tenants and landlords as a result of coronavirus (COVID-19).

-The Victorian Small Business Commission (VSBC) expects that tenants and landlords will continue to negotiate rent relief and, if requested, attend mediation with the VSBC under the Scheme.
-Landlords and tenants need to follow the process for the amended Scheme.
+The Victorian Small Business Commission (VSBC) expects that tenants and landlords will continue to negotiate rent relief, follow the process for the Scheme and, if requested, attend mediation with the VSBC.

 - responses to frequently asked questions

-- our leasing advice and scenario showing what rent relief negotiations can look like in English, Vietnamese, Arabic and Simplified Chinese.
+- leasing advice for tenants and landlords that includes a scenario showing what rent relief negotiations can look like.

 Process for commercial tenants and landlords